Mohanasundaram05/Car-Rental-Website/README.md

 - [Tailwind CSS](https://tailwindcss.com/)

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License – see the [MIT](LICENSE) file for details.